Five basic questions to ask are:

-Scalping is a good strategy to start with – providing risk is managed properly.
+Scalping is a good strategy to start with and learn from – providing risk is managed properly.
 First it provides some excitement.
 With scalping you’re going in and out of the market little-and-often so it satisfies that itchy feeling of “wanting to do something”.
 Secondly capital at risk at any time is fairly low because scalpers will cut losses before a deep drawdown.

 Swing trading is somewhere between scalping and longer term strategies like technical trend trading.
 The swing trader aims to exploit deviations or “swings” from mean price.
 Swing traders use tools such as moving averages, oscillators and Elliott waves.

 Swing trading is not as high tempo as scalping but it’s still a short-termist strategy.
 Swings can be at any scale but are usually a few days to a week.